Kintuda/golang-bootstrap-project/README.md

 #### Migration related commands

-Script already calculate the revision number, and format the file to
+Script already generate a new revision number

 How to create a migration file (should follow the go-migrate guidelines for migration name)
 - go run main.go migration create initial migration -m /Users/appname/Projects/Golang/golang-bootstrap-project/db/migrations/